Learner FAQThis learner information is to be read in conjunction with our full terms and conditions

 For more information see section ‘Discounts’ in our Terms and Conditions.

 You can find more information about our sector discounts here.

 How do I pay?

 You will receive an invoice when your enrolment has been processed.
 This will include payment instructions.
-Payments can be made via online banking or EFTPOS.
+We only accept payment via online banking.
 Please note that we do not have credit card facilities and we cannot accept cheques.